andreamusso96/reddit/README.md

 - Before I was joining the full filtered submission table to the comments table.
 This made a broadcast strategy hard because the full submission table is not that small.
 Now, I am just joining the ids of the submission.
 - Before I was outputting a shift ton of files when writing the comments_and_submissions_with_keywords table to disk.
 I think this is because each task was writing its own file.
 Now, I repartition to 32 before writing to limit the number of files.

-The job took **1.15 minutes** as a whole.
+The job took **1hr 15 minutes** as a whole.
 Here is the breakdown:
 - 1112s (18.5 minutes) for submissions_with_keywords
 - 3394s (X minutes) for comments_and_submissions_with_keywords

-I found X submissions with X total comments.
+Ran with keywords
+'income gap', 'wealth inequality', 'minimum wage', 'living wage', 'progressive taxes' The job took **2hr 4 minutes** as a whole.
+Here is the breakdown:
+- 1234.61s (20 minutes) for submissions_with_keywords
+- 6203.28s (100 minutes) for comments_and_submissions_with_keywords

+Ran with keywords
+'immigrants', 'border security', 'border wall'
+The job took **X** as a whole.
+Here is the breakdown:
+- 1234.61s (20 minutes) for submissions_with_keywords
+- 6203.28s (100 minutes) for comments_and_submissions_with_keywords